 If your design has no red outlines and everything looks “greyed out” or ghosted, then when you click “Send” your machine will likely say “Job Complete” even though it hasn’t cut anything.
 That’s because the cut lines were off and your Silhouette wasn’t told what to cut.

 To turn on the cut lines, select the design in the workspace preview, then in the Cut area on the right, choose one of the cut options (either Cut, or Cut Edge, depending on your project).

 Now you will see the outlines of the design are highlighted in red- these are the lines where your machine is going to cut.

 That’s it!
 Adjust the cut settings for your material, load your cutting mat, and you’re ready to send the design to your Silhouette for cutting!

-UPDATE: If you have version 4.2.430 (currently still in Beta) or higher, SVG files will automatically have cut lines turned on by default when you click in the Send panel!
-At the time of this writing, this version is still in Beta so it’s not officially released or supported yet.
-But, it should definitely help relieve lots of confusion for users when it goes live!
+UPDATE: If you have version 4.2.430 or higher, SVG files will automatically have cut lines turned on by default when you click in the Send panel!
+This new feature should definitely help relieve lots of confusion for Silhouette users!

 Another Common Mistake….